Innovating for the future of ovarian cancer research

 What is World Ovarian Cancer Day?

-World Ovarian Cancer Day started in 2013 by a group of patient advocacy organisations from around the world.
-The aim was to create a single, united day of action to draw attention to ovarian cancer.
+World Ovarian Cancer Day was created in 2013 by a group of patient advocacy organisations from around the world, with the aim to create a single, united day of action to draw attention to ovarian cancer.
 It's often diagnosed at a late stage and can be difficult to detect early.

 Why World Ovarian Cancer Day matters